UEE22020 - certificate II In Electrotechnology (Career Start) DARWIN

 Please contact us to enrol

 - Students must demonstrate an appropriate level of language, literacy and numeracy skills and knowledge to undertake a course at this level.

 - Education – Successful completion of Year 9 or 10 or its equivalent.

-- Candidates must be reasonably fit as practical work involves considerable amount of physical activity.
-A wheelchair user or someone with significant physical disabilities simply may not be able to fulfill the requirement of the UEE22011 - Certificate II In Electrotechnology.
+- Candidates must be reasonably fit as practical work involves a considerable amount of physical activity.
+A wheelchair user or someone with significant physical disabilities simply may not be able to fulfil the requirement of Certificate II In Electrotechnology.